trofi/trofi.github.io.gen/posts/236-a-rust-bug.md

 #17 0x00007f4cf81e443f in clone () from /nix/store/s9qbqh7gzacs7h68b2jfmn9l6q4jwfjz-glibc-2.33-59/lib/libc.so.6
 ```

-We got a detailed backtrace that gets into the depths of **rayon-core**
+We got a detailed backtrace that gets into the depths of `rayon-core`
 crate (it implements internals of parallel execution of tasks).
 I had
 no idea what this trace showed me.

-Having looked at the bits above **rav1e** upstream suggested filing a
+Having looked at the bits above `rav1e` upstream suggested filing a
-bug against **rayon-core**.
+bug against `rayon-core`.
 By this time I realized there will be no easy way out and I'll have to
 build something manageable to understand where the error really happens:
-in **rav1e**, **rayon-core** or somewher else.
+in `rav1e`, `rayon-core` or somewhere else.

-Quick quiz: which component do you think will end up having a bug?
+**Quick quiz**: which component do you think will end up having a bug?

-# Rust minimizer HOWTO
+## Rust minimization HOWTO

-So how does one shring the example?
+So how does one shrink the example?
 My mechanical trick is to remove
 dead code unrelated to our bug trigger.

-**rust** has a useful feature of warning user of unused code.
+`rust` has a useful feature of warning user of unused code.
 Let's look at this toy example:

 ```rust